+Black walnuts contain a chemical called juglone which can be allelopathic to other plants.
 According to Purdue University Cooperative Extension, "Juglone has experimentally been shown to be a respiration inhibitor which deprives sensitive plants of needed energy for metabolic activity."
 What that means to gardeners is that many plants growing in the vicinity of a black walnut tree will either be killed or will struggle to live, with yellowing, wilting leaves.

-What Plants are Sensitive to the Juglone from Black Walnuts?
+Plants Sensitive to Juglone

+Definitive testing has not been done and the effects can vary from soil to soil and plant to plant.
 Juglone sensitivity is also dependent on other growing conditions so it's hard to say for certain which plants will be affected and which will be fine.
-However tomatoes seem to be the most sensitive to growing under black walnuts.
+However, tomatoes seem to be the most sensitive to growing under black walnuts.
 Here is a compiled list of more flowers and vegetables that are considered extremely sensitive to juglone.

-- Baptisia australis, Buttercup
+- Baptisia australis, buttercup

 - Chrysanthemum species (some)